Ignitive-Solutions/local-ai-packaged/README.md

 Replace `<your-profile>` with one of: `cpu`, `gpu-nvidia`, `gpu-amd`, or `none`.

 Note: The `start_services.py` script itself does not update containers - it only restarts them or pulls them if you are downloading these containers for the first time.
-To get the latest versions, you must explicitly run the commands above.
+To get the latest versions of the remaining self-hosted services, you must explicitly run the commands above.

 ## Troubleshooting

 Here are solutions to common issues you might encounter:

-### Supabase Issues
+### Cloud Supabase Connection Issues

-- **Supabase Pooler Restarting**: If the supabase-pooler container keeps restarting itself, follow the instructions in [this GitHub issue](https://github.com/supabase/supabase/issues/30210#issuecomment-2456955578).

-- **Supabase Analytics Startup Failure**: If the supabase-analytics container fails to start after changing your Postgres password, delete the folder `supabase/docker/volumes/db/data`.

-- **If using Docker Desktop**: Go into the Docker settings and make sure "Expose daemon on tcp://localhost:2375 without TLS" is turned on

-- **Supabase Service Unavailable** - Make sure you don't have an "@" character in your Postgres password!
-If the connection to the kong container is working (the container logs say it is receiving requests from n8n) but n8n says it cannot connect, this is generally the problem from what the community has shared.
-Other characters might not be allowed too, the @ symbol is just the one I know for sure!
+- Ensure your `CLOUD_SUPABASE_URL`, `CLOUD_SUPABASE_ANON_KEY`, and `CLOUD_SUPABASE_SERVICE_ROLE_KEY` in your `.env` file are correct.
+- Verify that n8n and Langfuse services in `docker-compose.yml` are correctly configured to use these environment variables for their database connections.
+- Check your Supabase project's network policies to ensure connections from your Docker environment are allowed.

+### Cloud LLM API Issues

+- Verify your API keys and base URLs for your chosen LLM provider are correctly set up in n8n credentials and/or Open WebUI settings.
+- Ensure your n8n workflows are using the correct nodes for your cloud LLM provider.
+- Check for any rate limits or usage restrictions on your LLM API plan.

-### GPU Support Issues
+### GPU Support Issues (for remaining local services like Qdrant if applicable)

-- **Windows GPU Support**: If you're having trouble running Ollama with GPU support on Windows with Docker Desktop:
-  1. Open Docker Desktop settings
-  2. Enable WSL 2 backend
-  3. See the [Docker GPU documentation](https://docs.docker.com/desktop/features/gpu/) for more details

-- **Linux GPU Support**: If you're having trouble running Ollama with GPU support on Linux, follow the [Ollama Docker instructions](https://github.com/ollama/ollama/blob/main/docs/docker.md).
+- If you are using Qdrant or other local services that might benefit from GPU, ensure your Docker and system are configured correctly for GPU passthrough.

 ## 👓 Recommended reading